umbraco/UmbracoDocs/umbraco-cloud/databases/cloud-database.md

 If you're using Visual Studio 2015+ check this path: `$(solutionDir)\.vs\config\applicationhost.config`

-In Visual Studio 2015+ you can also configure which `applicationhost.config` file is used by altering the `<UseGlobalApplicationHostFile>true|false</UseGlobalApplicationHostFile>` setting in the project file (eg: MyProject.csproj). (source: MSDN forum)
+In Visual Studio 2015+ you can also configure which `applicationhost.config` file is used by altering the `<UseGlobalApplicationHostFile>true|false</UseGlobalApplicationHostFile>` setting in the project file (eg: MyProject.csproj). (source: MicroSoft Developer Network (MSDN) forum)

 Now that you are all set and ready you can continue to work with your [database locally](local-database.md). ).